-The choir sings choral evensong every Wednesday in term time, and leads the singing at Sunday evensong.
-It also sings for special occasions, such as carol services and gaudies.
-The choir has toured extensively abroad.
+The Choir sings choral evensong every Wednesday in term time, and leads the singing at Sunday evensong.
+It also sings for special occasions, such as carol services and gaudies, and has toured extensively abroad.

-Auditions to the choir are held throughout the year.
-There are 8 choral scholarships available, for which auditions are held in Hilary term.
+Auditions for the Choir are held throughout the year.
+There are eight choral scholarships available, for which auditions are held in Hilary term.
 Details of these are available on the Grants, prizes and scholarships page.